Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Portable safe — Keep your valuables in here and lock it to something sturdy in your room.

-Speakeasy Travel Supply Scarf — Keep your money in the hidden pocket and yay!
+Speakeasy Travel Supply Scarf — Keep your money in the hidden pocket and you’re good to go.
 No purse necessary and no thief will ever pickpocket you!

 Travel Insurance for Croatia